dharmafly/noodle/_posts/2003-01-01-web-service.md

 heading: Web service
 ---

-This reference documents the use of noodle as both a web service and a node module.
+This code reference aims to document the use of noodle as both a web service and a node module.

 With both web service and node module, the same key/value object maps are used as queries to fetch and extract data from web documents.